 Reguant is not only highly regarded as a top player on the team, but he is also loved by the entire team as a great person on and off the court.
 Head Coach Clancy Shields hasn’t let that go unnoticed, praising what Reguant brings as one of the leaders of the team.

 “Whether it is a hustle play that you didn’t think was possible, a tough locker room speech after a loss, giving back to the community or picking up a guy when he is down, [Reguant] is always there to make that difference,” Shields said.
 “He is one of those unique and rare individuals who brightens the room when he walks in it.
 He has led our team in so many ways, but I think the true measure of his success has been in how he has made everyone care more deeply about each other and how he has enriched all of our lives by just being in it.”

-His play on the court also speaks for itself, as he is just two wins away from becoming the winningest player in Arizona history.
+His play on the court also speaks for itself, as he is just four singles wins away from becoming the winningest singles player in Arizona history.

 Shields noted that the team is already finding different ways to train and get ready for next season.

 “They have all been talking about their goal of winning a national championship and having a magical season, and this whole situation has brought our team and family closer,” Shields said.
 “I know they can’t wait to all be back together soon and get started.”

 Follow Ari Koslow on Twitter